ctechfilmuniversity/project_radiant/docs/radiant_meeting_240119.md

 ## Overall Goal

-> You can work independently on the application and you can complete the next steps!
+> You can work independently on the application and complete the next steps!

 --